life-code/primeira-mao/docs/categories.md

 // Init class with category id
 $trademark = new Trademark(1);

-// Find one register for id
+// Find one register for trademark id
 $response = $trademark->find(1);

 // Find all registers